African-American LGBTQ community: HIV/AIDS

-One of the major concerns in the Black LGBT community are the high rates of sexually transmitted diseases (STDs), and one of the most problematic STDs impacting the Black LGBT community are HIV/AIDS.
-In 2016, the Centers for Disease Control and Prevention (CDC) predicted 50% of Black LGBT men will contract HIV in their lifetime which is the highest predicted rate among any racial group of men.
+One of the major concerns in the Black LGBTQ community are the high rates of sexually transmitted diseases (STDs), and the most concerning STD impacting the Black LGBTQ community is HIV/AIDS.
+In 2016, the Centers for Disease Control and Prevention (CDC) predicted 50% of Black LGBTQ men will contract HIV in their lifetime primarily due to condomless anal sex which was the highest predicted rate among any racial group of men.
+In 2024, CDC researchers noted a decline in new infections for Black LGBTQ men between 2017 and 2021 so they dropped the lifetime risk to 33% but it is still the highest predicted rate among all men demographic groups.
 Black people account for 44% of new HIV infections in both adults and adolescents.
-For Black LGBT men, 70% of the population accounts for new HIV infections for both adults and adolescents.
-The rates of HIV for Black LGBT men are notably higher than their non-black counterparts.
-The high infection rates are caused by a high lack of usage of antiretroviral therapy among Black LGBT men.
+For Black LGBTQ men, 70% of the population accounts for new HIV infections for both adults and adolescents.
+The rates of HIV for Black LGBTQ men are notably higher than their non-Black counterparts.
+The high infection rates are caused by a high lack of usage of antiretroviral therapy among Black LGBTQ men.

 Black trans women have the highest likelihood of contracting HIV/AIDS in the U.S. In a 2021 CDC study, 62% of Black trans women surveyed had contracted HIV/AIDs which was the highest rate for any demographic group.
-Black trans women have a high likelihood of contracting HIV/AIDs mainly due to their high participation in sex work.
+Black trans women have a high likelihood of contracting HIV/AIDs primarily due to their higher participation in sex work.

+Black LGBTQ people are more likely to experience housing instability than the general population which increases their risk of contracting HIV/AIDS.
+Black LGBTQ people experiencing housing instability are less likely to use condoms, get tested, or take HIV medications.
+Also they are at higher risk for rape due to housing instability.
+Black trans women have the highest rates of housing instability with an estimated 40% experiencing it in their lifetime.

+As of 2024, Black LGBTQ men are six times more likely than non-Black LGBTQ men to die from HIV-related complications.
+The South is the region with the highest fatality rate for Black LGBTQ men with HIV.
+The South is also the region with the highest concentration of openly Black LGBTQ people in the U.S.

-There are several prominent HIV/AIDs control and prevention programs that focuses on helping and educating Black LGBT people.
+There are several prominent HIV/AIDs treatment and prevention programs that focuses on helping and educating Black LGBTQ people.